juancarlospaco/gothon/README.md

     <summary><b>gothon.py</b></summary>

 **Description:**
-Gothon runs GO Code from Python using IPC RPC JSON (non-HTTP) and subprocess.
+Gothon runs GO Code from Python using IPC RPC JSON.

 Unix Socket are used because from benchmarks it performs 3x faster than TCP/UDP Sockets.

+This does not connect to the network, nor internet, nor use HTTP.

+Delegates the Parse, Compile, Build and Cache to Go itself.

 This project is oriented to Developers, NOT end-users.